 Those who carry the genotype of rs1800012 associated with an above-average risk of ligament injury may need to take extra steps to ensure their safety while training or working out.
 Stretching can help increase range of motion, blood flow and reduce risk of injury.
 Consultation with a coach or mobility professional is recommended.

-Mobility WOD's Kelly Starrett offers a range of courses and services aimed at mobility optimization and injury prevention.
+The Ready State's Dr. Kelly Starrett offers a range of courses and services aimed at mobility optimization and injury prevention.

 Three studies, ranging in total number of participants (100 to 600 sampled individuals), have observed a significant association between the variants of the CILP gene and disc degeneration in Asian and European groups.
 Despite these studies reporting the same findings, Athletigen’s science department has decided to give this gene a “C” rating until a larger sampled study can be completed to reduce any potential bias caused by small-scale study design.
 The studies observed that individuals with AA and AG genotypes for the rs2073711 marker in the CILP gene may have a lower vulnerability to disc degeneration injury, while others with the GG genotype were associated with an average vulnerability to the same injury.